strlns/strlns/README.md

 I love
 * music (especially Bach and techno)
-* the web
-* coding
 * running
-* cats
-* cloudy skies
-* learning, getting to know people
+* (some) people
-* talking and listening
+* what you can do with computers, but not necessarily computers themselves...

 In my day job, I mostly code PHP, JS, HTML, CSS and (sadly) TYPO3 stuff.

 Here I share my toy and learning projects.

 The first one I'd call an actual "project" is https://strlns.github.io/ksuduo/index.html